7 Signs It’s Time to Enhance Your Security System Monitoring

 If your alarm system detects movement or noise, it will generate an alarm that sets professional monitoring in motion to review the information and prompt an appropriate response.
 A monitoring center will be able to distinguish between different alarm signals sent from multiple devices.
 They can quickly review video that was captured at the moment the alarm occurred to better understand the cause of the alarm.
 The monitoring center can also review audio captured by impact-activated microphones to better understand the circumstances of the alarm and assess the threat level.

 Next, the monitoring agents will verify and triage it according to your preferred response plan.
 Our trained professionals will assess the threat level of the alarm based on the information received.
 They will contact a site representative or law enforcement officials and describe the event based on what they see and hear.
 When possible, video information will allow the monitoring specialist to give identifying information like the number of individuals involved, their behavior, a description of their clothing, and any other details that might be relevant to the police, especially when firearms are involved.

 When alarm companies report alarms to Emergency Communication Centers (aka 911 centers) and request a police response, the dispatcher will prioritize the request according to a scale created by the local police department.
 The scale dictates how quickly and urgently the dispatcher will send a police officer to the location.

-While scales vary by jurisdiction, they all distinguish between situations that involve immediate danger and/or involve serious crimes in progress and all other situations that are unlikely to be dangerous.
-Situations that are considered dangerous prompt immediate police response, often with the use of lights and sirens on the police car, while non-dangerous situations receive low priority response from police officers as time and circumstances allow and without the use of lights and sirens.
+While scales vary by jurisdiction, they all distinguish between situations that involve immediate danger and/or involve serious crimes in progress, and all other situations that are unlikely to be dangerous.
+Situations that are considered dangerous prompt immediate police response, often with the use of lights and sirens on the police car, while non dangerous situations receive a low priority response from police officers as time and circumstances allow and without the use of lights and sirens.